ISLAMIC TRUST: WHY YOU NEED ONE

 وَٱبْتَلُوا۟ ٱلْيَتَـٰمَىٰ حَتَّىٰٓ إِذَا بَلَغُوا۟ ٱلنِّكَاحَ فَإِنْ ءَانَسْتُم مِّنْهُمْ رُشْدًۭا فَٱدْفَعُوٓا۟ إِلَيْهِمْ أَمْوَٰلَهُمْ ۖ وَلَا تَأْكُلُوهَآ إِسْرَافًۭا وَبِدَارًا أَن يَكْبَرُوا۟ ۚ وَمَن كَانَ غَنِيًّۭا فَلْيَسْتَعْفِفْ ۖ وَمَن كَانَ فَقِيرًۭا فَلْيَأْكُلْ بِٱلْمَعْرُوفِ ۚ فَإِذَا دَفَعْتُمْ إِلَيْهِمْ أَمْوَٰلَهُمْ فَأَشْهِدُوا۟ عَلَيْهِمْ ۚ وَكَفَىٰ بِٱللَّهِ حَسِيبًۭا ٦

 Allah specifically prohibits granting those who are unwise the right to possess wealth, which Allah created as a source of sustenance for mankind.
 Due to the fact that young people are unable to make wise decisions, this rule occasionally applies.
-It also applies to people who exhibit erratic behavior, is insane, has poor intelligence, or have religious practice.
+It also applies to people who exhibit erratic behavior, is insane, have poor intelligence, or have religious practices.

 A living revocable trust can provide many benefits when it comes to taxes.
 Because the Islamic trust is considered a separate legal entity, it can own assets and property that would normally be subject to estate taxes.
 The trust can also distribute income and assets to the beneficiaries without having to pay any taxes on them.
 This can save your family a lot of money in the long run!
 Talk to an attorney about creating a living revocable trust for yourself or your loved ones.
 It could make a big difference when it comes time to file your taxes.